-What Is The Fraxel Laser?
+The Fraxel Dual

 Fraxel re:pair is for more serious skin concerns.
-It can treat wrinkles, irregular texture, age spots, sun spots, and redness associated with sun exposure.
+It can treat wrinkles, irregular texture, acne scars, surgical or traumatic scars, and signs of aging resulting from sun exposure.
 Fraxel re:pair also tightens loose skin and helps to prevent future sagging.
 Patients can see dramatic results after a single treatment.
 The skin will appear smoother and more youthful with a more even tone and texture and fewer lines and wrinkles.
 Fraxel re:pair is an ablative laser, meaning that it removes all layers of the skin within each of the tiny fractions of skin that are treated.
 While results are more dramatic, there is a longer recovery period of about one week.

 Prior to making a final decision about whether Fraxel laser resurfacing is right for you, patients will be able to view the benefits of the procedure for their skin with the Canfield VECTRA 3D imaging system.
 Fraxel laser resurfacing takes approximately twenty to forty minutes to complete depending on the treatment area.
 Because patients may experience some mild discomfort, a topical anesthetic may be applied prior to treatment.
 A mild sedative may also be given with Fraxel re:pair treatment.
-Patients typically experience an increasing sensation of heat and for this reason air is gently blown on the skin during the procedure.
+Patients typically experience an increasing sensation of heat and for this reason, air is gently blown on the skin during the procedure.

-After Treatment: What to Expect
+After Fraxel Laser Treatment: What to Expect

 Patients may experience some temporary redness and swelling.
-Other side effects may include minor itching, peeling, flaking, dry skin and a bronzed appearance.
-After treatment with Fraxel re:store, the skin may appear sunburned during the first twenty-four hours.
+Other side effects may include minor itching, peeling, flaking, dry skin, and a bronzed appearance.
+After treatment with Fraxel Dual, the skin may appear sunburned during the first twenty-four hours.
 Swelling, redness, peeling and flaking may take a week or so to resolve following treatment with Fraxel re:pair and patients may also experience some pinpoint bleeding and oozing for a few days.

 Fraxel resurfacing is a very safe procedure but there are possible complications and these may include skin discoloration, infection, cold sore flare-up and the very rare possibility of scarring.